-Auto Select
+Auto Select Uses the main y-axis unless its units are

-Uses the main y-axis unless its units are incompatible; for example, if you plot a current on a graph that already has a voltage, a new y-axis will be created alongside the main one.
-See diagram in section "Graph Layout - Multiple Y-Axis Graphs" on page 301.
+incompatible; for example, if you plot a current on a graph that already has a voltage, a new y-axis will be created alongside the main one.
+See diagram in section "Graph Layout - Multiple Y-Axis Graphs" on page 335.

-If the signal is digital, a digital axis (see below) will be used for this probe.
+If the signal is digital, a digital axis (see below)

+will be used for this probe.
-Use Separate Y-axis

-Uses its own separate y-axis.
+Use Separate Y-axis Uses its own separate y-axis.

 If you specify this you can optionally supply an axis name that is arbitrary and used to identify the axis so that multiple fixed probes can specify the same one.
 This name is not used as a label for display purposes but simply as a means of identification.

-Axes can be labelled using the Axis Labels sheet as explained below.
+Axes can be labelled using the Axis Labels

+sheet as explained below.
-Use Separate Grid

-Similar to above but uses a new grid that is stacked on top of main grid.
-See diagram in section "Graph Layout - Multiple Y-Axis
+Use Separate Grid Similar to above but uses a new grid that is stacked on top of main grid.
+See diagram in section "Graph Layout - Multiple Y-Axis top of the window and are stacked.
+Each one may take only a single curve.
+As the name suggests, these are intended for digital traces but can be used for analog signals if

-Graphs" on page 301.
+Graphs" on page 335.